architecture/network

 OnnxActivationAssignmentContext

-Shared activation-assignment context for hidden and output traversal.
+Shared activation-assignment context for hidden and output traversal, grouping node lists and per-layer operations.

 OnnxActivationLayerOperations

-Layer-indexed activation operator lookup extracted from ONNX graph nodes.
+Layer-indexed activation operator lookup extracted from ONNX graph nodes for import assignment passes.

 OnnxActivationOperation

-Supported ONNX activation operators recognized during activation import.
+Supported ONNX activation operator strings recognized and mapped during network activation import traversal.

 OnnxActivationOperationResolutionContext